wendell916/Suricata/README.md

 ``````
 sudo apt-get install software-properties-common
 ``````
+Installs software-properties-common

 `````
 sudo add-apt-repository ppa:oisf/suricata-stable
 ``````
+Adds a Personal Package Archive (PPA) to your debain-based linux system

 ``````
 sudo apt update
 ``````
+Updates the local packages
 ``````
 sudo apt install suricata jq
 ``````

-Verify Suricata's status with the command
+This command installs suricata and the jq tool that will be used to parse the logs into json format Verify Suricata's status with the command

 ``````
 sudo systemctl status suricata
 ``````

-Determine the interface and IP address of the server:
+Determine the interface and IP address of the server with the command,
 ``````
 ip a